 LR also maintains several bi-lateral exchange agreements with universities around the world.
 Students may also use their institutional and other forms of financial aid to study at these universities.

-The Office of International Education (OIE) recognizes that LRU programs may not meet the academic, social, and cultural preferences of all students.
-With this understanding, LRU allows students to participate in LRU Partner programs that OIE has reviewed and approved for transfer credit.
+The Robert & William Shuford Center for International Education (SCIE) recognizes that LRU programs may not meet the academic, social, and cultural preferences of all students.
+With this understanding, LRU allows students to participate in LRU Partner programs that SCIE has reviewed and approved for transfer credit.
 Through affiliation agreements with these institutions, students are registered for classes at LRU while studying abroad.

 Participation in these programs allow students to use federal and state financial aid.
 LR grants and scholarships may not be used for these or other third-party programs.